SorryGames/fortiosapi/README.md

 ## Fortiosapi library

 > Forked from [official fortiosapi repository](https://github.com/fortinet-solutions-cse/fortiosapi).
-This repository contains fixed SSH method to FortiGate devices.
+This repository contains fixed SSH method for FortiGate devices.

 ## How to install